Skip to content

 I have enjoyed three RLF fellowships to date, providing one-to-one help to students and others who want to talk about their writing.
 The first was at Queen Mary University of London (2007–8) for students at all levels and across all disciplines, followed by King’s College London (2008–10, and 2012–14), where I developed a new fellowship in the Centre for Doctoral Studies focused exclusively on research students and staff.
 I was also one of the first RLF Fellows at the British Library (2018–19), available for consultations with anyone holding a Reader Pass.
 My sessions ranged across fact and fiction, poetry and prose, biography and memoir, doctoral theses and academic assignments; I loved every one of them.

-For the last few years, as an accredited RLF Consultant Fellow, I have also run writing workshops and masterclasses for research students and staff at universities in London, Manchester and the West Country and much enjoy the contact they give me with curious researchers from across the world.
+For the last few years I have also run writing workshops and masterclasses for research students and staff at universities in London, Manchester and the West Country and have much enjoyed the contact they gave me with curious researchers from across the world.

 Back To Top